 Medicare takes its deadlines seriously: Miss a key date, and you face penalty payments or higher premiums for as long as you are covered.
 Here are the dates to watch.

 Already on Medicare

 Open enrollment is from Oct.
 15 to Dec.
 7. With a few exceptions, such as a move out of state, you can only switch plans during this period.
-You can also change from an Advantage plan to original Medicare during a “disenrollment” period from Jan.
-1 to Feb.
-14.
+If you already have a Medicare Advantage plan, you can switch plans or change from an Advantage plan to original Medicare from Jan.
+1 to March 31.

 New to Medicare

 If you’re turning 65, aren’t getting Social Security benefits and don’t have employer-based insurance: You need to enroll in Medicare Part B during your initial enrollment period (IEP) to avoid penalties.
 Your seven-month IEP begins three months before the month you turn 65 and lasts until three months after.
 You should sign up for Part D drug coverage now, too, or face penalties later.

 If you’re turning 65, and already are getting Social Security benefits: You’ll be automatically enrolled in Medicare parts A and B; no action by you is needed.
 But you do need to apply during your IEP for a Part D drug plan, or if you want a Medicare Advantage plan instead of original Medicare.